andy-polhill/TanksJS/README.md

 Currently hosted on appfog, however sockets reverts to short polling, I'm not sure that sockets is fully implemented on appfog yet.

+Also it probably won't work on IE, one day I will look at that.
+Generally it isn't very mobile friendly either, but I may be able to work on that.

 [![Build Status](https://travis-ci.org/thatguynamedandy/playground.png)](https://travis-ci.org/thatguynamedandy/playground)

 TODO
 ====
+* IE Support (I suppose)
 * Styling
 * Socket Wait screen
 * Gun overheat